The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 The mind cannot capture infinity of love, only devotion and inner

 humility encompasses all.
-By teacher's divine grace we are lifted
+By grace, perhaps from a divine teacher, we are lifted

 above the limitations of story, attribute, identity, and time, and